CanGenealogy Canadian Genealogy Saskatchewan

 Saskatchewan Genealogical Society

 This society has an extensive library in Regina and branches in all corners of the province.
 It also has popular seminars every year.
-(Note: The site was not built for Firefox.)

-Branches: Biggar | Moose Jaw | Prince Albert | Regina
+Branches: Moose Jaw | Prince Albert | Regina

 Saskatoon | Weyburn | Yorkton